w3c/web-advertising/support_for_advertising_use_cases.md

 A common practice in the industry today is to run ads that are shown to previous visitors of a website.
 While there is a lot of negative sentiment related to “ads that follow you around the internet”, this capability forms a significant fraction of digital advertising.

-# Viewability
+# Impression and Viewability Measurement

 Advertisers want to know how many times people saw their ads.
+One of the most basic metrics ad-servers report to advertisers is the total number of "impressions" served.
+These counts must be accurate as they are integral to reporting and billing.

+There are a few critically important aspects of impression counting that advertisers care about:

+- "Viewability": was the ad actually visible to the user
+- "Invalid Traffic": was the ad viewed by an actual human (as opposed to a bot / script)
+- "Third Party Verification": are the impression counts validated by a neutral third party that will vouch for their accuracy

+## Viewability

 Sometimes, an ad is returned from an ad-server, but never actually enters the viewport.
 Sometimes an ad might enter the viewport, but only for a few milliseconds.
 Sometimes an ad might enter the viewport, but fail to load any images or video before it leaves again.
 Sometimes there might be other elements drawn over the top of the ad.
 These cases illustrate "non-viewable" ad impressions.
 Advertisers only want to pay for "viewable ad impressions".
-The reasoning is simple, an ad cannot possible have an effect on someone's future purchasing behavior if they never saw it in the first place!
+The reasoning is simple, an ad cannot possibly have an effect on someone's future purchasing behavior if they never saw it in the first place!

-Over the years, the industry has developed a few standards to define what consititues a "Viewable ad impression".
-These are different for image and video ads, for the mobile and desktop web, for "Instream Video" and other formats.
-Industry bodies like the IAB and the MRC regularly audit publishers to see if they are compliant with these standards.
+Over the years, the industry has developed standards to define what consititues a "Viewable ad impression".
+These are different for image and video ads, for the mobile and desktop web, and in-app.
+Industry bodies like the IAB and the MRC regularly audit measurement vendors (ad servers, ad verification vendors) to see if they are compliant with these standards.

+## Invalid Traffic

+Advertisers want to show ads to humans, not to bots and scripts.
+The industry has devoted a great deal of time and energy towards identifying invalid traffic (IVT), so that it can be filtered out of impression reports.

+## Third-Party Verification

+When a measurement vendor (ad server, publisher, etc) reports a certain number of impressions (presumably viewable impressions, with invalid traffic filtered out), how is the advertiser to know if this number is accurate?
+Advertisers would prefer not to just accept these numbers on faith.
+For this reason, the industry has established a number of independent, third-party measurement vendors that run their own verification scripts to provide advertisers with the peace of mind and confidence that the number of impressions they are being billed for are accurate, and measured in a consistent way across all of their ad buys.

 # Brand Safety